coursera-dl/coursera-dl/README.md

 [Python Package Index (PyPI)][22] along with *all* the necessary dependencies.
 At this point, you should be ready to start using it.

-If this does not work, because your python 2 version is too old (e.g. 2.7.5 on Ubuntu 14.4), try
+If this does not work, because your Python 2 version is too old (e.g. 2.7.5 on Ubuntu 14.4), try:

     apt-get install python3 python3-pip
     pip3 install coursera